CleverCloud/clever-components/docs/adr/adr-0015-introducing-a-custom-wds-plugin-based-on-esbuild.md

 ## The solution

-Storybook is working on new stuffs that may/should improve the performance.
+Storybook is working on new stuff that may/should improve the performance.
 We're not sure what will bring these improvements and how much faster it will be (maybe something based on [vite](https://vitejs.dev)).
 We're also not sure when such improvements will land.